123danghi/Portfolio/README.md

 Contact

 📖 About
-I'm Shobhit Tomar, an Information Technology student at VIT Vellore with a CGPA of 7.3/10.
+I'm Abhinav Kumar, an Information Technology student at VIT Vellore with a CGPA of 7.3/10.
 Passionate about building meaningful digital experiences, I've undertaken internships at Hathway Cable and Bharat Intern, gaining hands-on experience in data analysis, SQL, and front-end development.
 My portfolio reflects my journey, projects, and the skills I've honed over time.

 ✨ Features
 Responsive Design: Optimized for various devices ensuring a seamless user experience.